Explained: FBM (Fulfillment by Merchants) vs FBS (Fulfillment by Sears) on Sears

 Sell on Sears merchants enables sellers to create their shipping policy (until and unless it doesn’t create conflict with sears shipping policy).

-On the other hand, where economies of scale are involved i.e. maximize profit making by selling higher no of SKU, going with FBS is a great idea, as they ship the huge number of items so shipment/item is low.
-Although it doesn’t matter to small sellers as they don’t have the numbers in their favor.
+On the other hand, where economies of scale are involved, i.e., maximize profit-making by selling higher no of SKU, going with FBS is a great idea, as they ship a huge number of items, so shipment/item is low.
+However, it doesn’t matter to small sellers as they don’t have the numbers in their favor.

 - Can a seller switch their account from FBS to FBM or FBM to FBS?

-Absolutely, sellers can apply and get approved to use both the programs and switch between the two as they deem comfortable.
-They just need to create a case with sears from their seller’s panel.
+Absolutely, sellers can apply and get approved to use both the programs and switch between them as they deem comfortable.
+They need to create a case with sears from their seller’s panel.

-- What will be the role of any API provider in both program type?
+- What will be the role of any API provider in both program types?

-Since in FBM (Sell on Sears), merchants are responsible for managing products (title, description, images, and SKUs), the API provider facilitates all of the functions for the sellers.
+Since in FBM (Sell on Sears), merchants are responsible for managing products (title, description, images, and SKUs), the API provider facilitates all of the sellers’ functions.

 On the other hand, since merchants only need to deal with product information (title, description, and images) as the rest is taken care of by Sears, the API providers extend this service to sellers.

-With lower commission rates for product categories than some other marketplaces, Sears receives a huge influx of audiences, therefore it must be one of the avenues if merchants plan to take the multichannel route.
+Sears receives a huge influx of audiences with lower commission rates for product categories than some other marketplaces.
+Therefore it must be one of the avenues if merchants plan to take the multichannel route.